 Counterfeit Fraud

-Using counterfeit money as a way of fraud has been around almost as long as currency itself has been around.
-So how can you help protect yourself against receiving fraudulent money – here are a few things you should know.
+Counterfeit money has been around almost as long as currency itself.
+So how can you help protect yourself against receiving fraudulent money?
+Here are a few things you should know.

 How to tell if a bill is counterfeit?

-• Look at bills from various angles- you should be able to see colours changing in some areas, like the metallic symbols and images.
+• Look at the bill from various angles - you should be able to see colours changing in some areas, like the metallic symbols and images.

 • Flip the bill over and look through the transparent window – you should see the same image that is on the front of the bill.